WA

 Wed–Mon 10.00 to 5.00.
 Closed Tues.

-To Sept 13 The West Australian Pulse 2026.
-WA’s talented young artists are celebrated in this yearly showcase, gauging the pulse of young people who will influence, empower, and shape the world we live in.
-The selected works provide a window into young people’s private, social, and artistic concerns.
-It is an inspiring, rewarding, and insightful look at the world through the minds of our most talented young artists.
-The West Australian Pulse 2026 celebrates 34 years and features 63 works by 2025 Year 12 Visual Arts graduates from 43 schools across WA.
+To Sept 13 The West Australian Pulse 2026 – WA’s talented young artists are celebrated in this yearly showcase, gauging the pulse of young people who will influence, empower, and shape our world.
+The 63 selected works by 2025 Year 12 Visual Arts graduates from 43 schools across WA, provide a window into young people’s private, social, and artistic concerns.
+Celebrating 34 years, the Pulse is an inspiring, rewarding, and insightful look at the world through the minds of our most talented young artists.

-Bianca Petsos, Amniotica, 2025, oil on board, 90 × 120 × 0.9cm / John XXIII College / Photograph: Christophe Canato / Courtesy the artist and Art Gallery of Western Australia
+William Jones, Joy, 2025, oil on board, seeds, Sculpey and synthetic polymer paint on wood frame, 97 × 83 x 7cm / Wesley College / Photograph: Christophe Canato / Courtesy the artist and the Art Gallery of Western Australia

-To April 25, 2027 Cranky Pants – in collaboration with UK artist Bruce Asbestos, is an interactive exhibition celebrating rebellious emotion and disobedient design.
+To April 25, 2027 Bruce Asbestos: Cranky Pants, in collaboration with UK artist Bruce Asbestos, is an interactive exhibition celebrating rebellious emotion and disobedient design.
 Set within a vivid pop art world of larger-than-life characters, families and participants of all ages are invited to design hyper-couture costumes and accessories.
 As a joyful rejection of perfection and prettiness, the exhibition encourages participants to expand their emotional range and sense of self through unruly experiments on the catwalk.

 To May 2, 2027 Attachment Styles: Modes of Belonging in Modern and Contemporary Art.
 Why do we crave closeness while keeping one foot out the door?
 Why do we love, withdraw, cling to, or sabotage our connections with others?
 Attachment Styles brings together works from the 19th to 21st century to explore these questions, showing how artists have long grappled with the emotional complexity of human relationships between individuals, communities, and the environments they inhabit.

-Ongoing I AM.
-Drawn from the State Art Collection, I AM celebrates the diversity of Aboriginal art and culture.
+Ongoing I AM: Aboriginal art from the State Art Collection celebrates the diversity of Aboriginal art and culture.
 The exhibition centres on personal and shared stories that elevate Aboriginal knowledge and perspectives on the world and our place in it.
 Themes span ancestral creation stories, artists’ connections to Country, and lived experience.
-I AM reflects the dynamism of Aboriginal art – from deeply rooted traditions to bold contemporary expression.
+The exhibition reflects the dynamism of Aboriginal art from deeply rooted traditions to bold contemporary expression.

 Artbank Perth